rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

 The `viewer` object can be used to request data about the currently authorized user.
-Since you are authorized by using your personal access token, it should be data about your own account.
-The `viewer` is an **object** when speaking in GraphQL terms.
+Since you are authorized by your personal access token, it should show data about your account.
+The `viewer` is an **object** in GraphQL terms.
 Objects hold data about an entity.
-You can access the data by using a so called **field** in GraphQL.
-Fields are used to ask for specific properties that are available in objects.
+This data is accessed using a so-called **field** in GraphQL.
+Fields are used to ask for specific properties in objects.
 For instance, the `viewer` object exposes a wide range of fields.
-Two fields for the object are called `name` and `url` that you have used in the query.
-A query in its most basic form consists of objects and fields in GraphQL terms.
-Objects can also be called fields.
+Two fields for the object--`name` and `url`--were used in the query.
+In its most basic form, a query is just 9,objects and fields, and objects can also be called fields.

-Once you run the query in GraphiQL, you should get a similar output on the right-hand side of your GraphiQL application as shown below.
-My output is the following since I am authorized with my own personal access token:
+Once you run the query in GraphiQL, you should see output similar to the one below, where your name and url are in the place of mine:

 {{< highlight javascript >}}
 {